Tower CONTROLLER

 3. Separation in the Tower Area

-Between two departures that require staggering, you must now calculate the largest value from:
+Between two departures that require separation, you must now calculate the largest value from:

 • Radar separation (generally 3 NM): Radar separation is therefore always the minimum between two IFR aircraft.